Avant-Flux/eternity/UI/Widgets/README.txt

 Elements are placed in-scene, and thus change position on screen as the camera moves.

 --- Relative ---
+NOTE:	This should be depreciated, as all elements have a relative component
+		The only real positioning difference is world vs screen coordinates.
 Positioning is calculated relative to another element, instead of to viewport coordinates (static) or world coordinates (dynamic)

+===== Coordinate systems =====
+--- Screen coordinates ---
+Units:	Px
+Axis:	Same as Gosu
+		Should be origin in top-left
+		X - Pos is right
+		Y - Pos is down

+--- World coordinates ---
+Units:	Meters
+Axis:	Specifics defined by physics constants
+		Based on trimetric projection
+		Right-hand system
+		X - To the right
+		Y - Into the screen
+		Z - Up the screen

+===== Relative Placement =====
+--- Screen Coordinates ---

+	Elements relative to only the screen, should be set such that the relative parameter points to a Gosu::Window reference.

+--- World Coordinates ---

+	Top-level elements (those not relative to any GameObject) should be set relative to nil.
+	They will be placed as if they were an Entity, but without any sort of collision object.

+	If you want to attach a sensor, you should create an GameObject with a sensor object attached, and then position the widget relative to that GameObject.

 ===== Position Control =====